piplabs/story-sdk-mcp/README.md

 ## Usage with MCP

 You can use these tools with any MCP-compatible client.
-The tools are exposed through the MCP protocol and can be accessed using standard MCP clients.
+The tools are exposed through the MCP protocol and can be accessed using any AI framework of your choosing.